Floquet-ADAPT-VQE: A Quantum Algorithm to Simulate Non-Equilibrium Physics in Periodically Driven Systems: Conclusions and Outlook

 \section{Conclusions and Outlook}

-In this work, we presented a general framework for studying periodically driven many-body quantum systems on near-term quantum computers using the Floquet-ADAPT-VQE algorithm.
+In this work, we presented a general framework for studying periodically driven many-body quantum systems on a digital quantum processor.
 We leveraged the Floquet-Hilbert space---a composite vector space comprised of auxiliary and physical spaces---to make the Hamiltonian time-independent.
-We showed how to map this Hamiltonian onto a quantum processor.
+We showed how to map this Hamiltonian in terms of Pauli strings to implement it on a quantum processor.
+We introduced a hybrid algorithm that we call Floquet-ADAPT-VQE.
 We defined a cost function based on the square of the shifted, extended Floquet Hamiltonian, enabling us to prepare the extended Floquet state and identify quasienergies anywhere within a Floquet zone.
 A randomly chosen initial state will typically have low overlap with the target state, leading to less efficient convergence.
 To address this, we demonstrated how choosing an initial state on the auxiliary register as an eigenstate of a diagonal auxiliary matrix with zero eigenvalue is a good starting point, independent of the number of auxiliary qubits and the driving frequency.
 Additionally, we provided a protocol for calculating the expectation value of an operator in a Floquet state.

 To showcase the utility of Floquet-ADAPT-VQE, we performed classical numerical simulations of our algorithm applied to a periodically driven XYZ spin chain with a magnetic field.
 Our simulations numerically verified our assertion that the squared Floquet energy of a random initial state remains significantly above the desired Floquet zone ($0 < \epsilon^2 <\Omega^2 / 4$) as the number of the auxiliary qubits and driving frequency increase, leading to a slower convergence of the algorithm.
 In contrast, the squared Floquet energy of our carefully chosen initial state remains independent of the auxiliary qubits and driving frequency, resulting in better convergence and fewer Floquet-ADAPT-VQE iterations.
 We also examined how the quasienergies depend on the driving amplitude at both high and moderate frequencies.
 Furthermore, we calculated the full quasienergy spectrum of the central Floquet zone by scanning over the shift parameter $\lambda$ in the cost function.
 Finally, we calculated the expectation value of the net magnetization $(\sum_j Z_j)$ and the sum of the two-point $Z$-operator $(\sum_j Z_j Z_{j+1})$ in a Floquet state using our algorithms, confirming the efficacy of our protocol for computing expectation values in a Floquet state.